phate/rvsdg-viewer/README.md

 ### High priority

-* Keep colors when expanding nodes

 ### Low priority

-* Don't show "drag hand" when not dragging
 * CTRL + [+|-] keys for zooming
 * Make height of sub-regions the same